 It will not appeal to everybody because I know that there are those out there who feel they have a good grasp of the craft of novel writing already.
 There is for example one writer I know who writes a novel by perfecting it one chapter at a time, and then feels there is no need to go back to the chapters already written.
 My opinion of such an idea is better left unprinted.

 Many writers who tackle novel writing feel they’ll be fine without any structure – and again; it is not for me to judge.
-It’s fine to say that nothing is set in stone, or must be strictly adhered to, but there are certain aspects of creative writing that should be observed.
+It’s fine to say that nothing is set in stone, or must be strictly adhered to, but there are areas you ignore at your peril.

-Call them rules, conventions or guidelines, but there are certain aspects of the craft that should be observed – no matter how good a writer thinks they are.
+Call them rules, conventions or guidelines, but certain aspects of the craft should be observed – no matter how good a writer thinks they are.

 – Non-fiction such as this document has the text aligned to the left, with no indent except for sub-paragraphs.

 – Fresh paragraphs in fiction should be indented.

 – Fresh dialogue should be indented.

 – Two different characters should not have dialogue within a single paragraph.

 – There are occasions when numbers should be written as words and other occasions when they should be written as figures.

 Those are only a few of the most common conventions I see ignored on a regular basis.
 There are many more concerning such things as point of view, tense and capitalisation.